 The rest of my childhood was relatively accident-free if you don’t count bruises, cuts and scratches.

-Two years later on re-entry after having the knee joint let go on a regular basis, it was correctly diagnosed and treatment was given.
-My knee was opened up the remaining flakes of cartilage removed and the arthritic ulcer port and polished.
+Two years later, on re-entry after having the knee joint let go regularly, it was correctly diagnosed, and the navy delivered the treatment.
+The surgeon opened up my knee, and the remaining flakes of cartilage removed with the arthritic ulcer, port and polished.

 Afterwards, everyone marvelled what a small and tidy scar was left (only 3 inches, 7.5 cm).
 Note this was before arthroscopies done with only three tiny holes as was done in the second repair.

 Previous, it was common to have a twelve-inch incision and being laid up in a hospital for at least six weeks and another six months recovery.
 Currently, little old ladies walk out on crutches that arvo, end of the story.